 Ensuring your website has a clear user journey should be essential and fundamentally will help improve your campaign.

 Want to find out more about using Google Analytics?
-Head over to our resources page for our guide to setting up GA like a pro as well as our checklist for when goal and event tracking isn’t working.
+Head over to our resources page for more Google Analytics related content, including our checklist for when goal and event tracking isn’t working.